Apidura Ambassador Jack Thompson explores the island of Taiwan, with some long days and serious climbs

 ‘I would first say to anyone that they are free to contact me on my website if they need any advice.
 Having already completed a loop of Taiwan I can help to plan people’s own adventures and point them in the right direction, depending on their ability.
 This document is also a fantastic resource if you’re looking to complete a less extreme ride around Taiwan.

 Prior to my departure, I contacted the Taiwanese Cycling Federation (TWC), and they provided some incredibly insightful information with regards to my route planning, so upon completion of my adventure I met with them to share some stories and discuss my experience of cycling around Taiwan in general.
-One exciting outcome of this is that we are now discussing how to boost cycling tourism between Taiwan and Australia, which is exciting.
+One exciting outcome of this is that we are now discussing how to boost cycling tourism between Taiwan and Australia.

 The beauty of the country is that, relatively speaking, its quite small, and as such you can ride through the mountains, along the coast and into the cities all within the same day.
 But, as I mentioned earlier, the weather can be unpredictable, so be sure to pack suitable clothing.

 There are also fifty different species of snakes in Taiwan, so be prepared!
 I didn’t have any ‘dangerous encounters’, but I did see them – lots of them.
 I took a bivvy with me to camp in in case of emergency but in hindsight, having seen such a huge number of snakes, I would probably have preferred to have kept riding through the night.
 I don’t fancy the idea of waking up to a python spooning me…’